 [Company website]

-Subject Line: Hi [lead name], Did You Hear About [event/development]?
+Subject Line: [Lead name], Did You Hear About [Event/development]?

-Hope all is well with you and [their company name] in the [industry] world.
-My name is [first name], [job position] for [company name].
+Hope all is well with you and [company] in the [industry] world.
+My name is [your name], [title] for [company].

-I wanted to reach out regarding [event/development name].
+I’m reaching out regarding [event/development name].
 In case you haven’t heard, [briefly summarize the event or development].
-This, obviously could [explain how it could affect the lead directly {ex: “add new compliance requirements for your business”/“lead to new innovative opportunities for your company”}].
+This, obviously, could [explain how it could affect the lead directly; for example, “add new compliance requirements for your business” or “lead to new innovative opportunities for your company”].

-All that said, I wanted to introduce myself and [company name] as [how your products/services can help the lead in relation to the event/development {ex: “we can help you navigate these new regulations”}].
+So, I wanted to introduce myself as someone who can [how your products/services can help the lead in relation to the event/development; for example, “help you navigate these new regulations”].

-I’d love to schedule a call to learn more about you and see where we can assist.
+I’d love to schedule a call to learn more about you and explore how I can help.
+Check out my calendar, and pick a time that works best for you.
+[Insert calendar link]

 Thanks and best regards,